The Birth of Isaac and the Rejection of Ishmael

 After living for 25 years in the land of Canaan, the child of promise is finally born.
 Throughout this entire time, Abraham did not give up hope (Romans 4:17-22).
 Notice the emphasis in this account that these things were done in God's way and on God's time schedule.
 As stated earlier, the child was named Isaac, which means laughter.
 Also, as commanded by God, Isaac was circumcised eight days after he was born (Genesis 17:12).

 All was not wonderful in Abraham's household.
 As Isaac grew, contention grew between Hagar and Sarah.
 A feast was held for the day Isaac was weaned and during the feast, Sarah saw Ishmael mocking Isaac.
 The Hebrew wording indicates that this was not a one-time event, but a continual mocking by Ishmael.
 By this time, Isaac was probably between 2 and 5 years of age.
 Ishmael would be between 15 and 18 years old.
 For many years Ishmael was Abraham's only son, and as with many children, he probably resented the attention being paid to Isaac.
 Perhaps Sarah saw that this was not some temporary jealousy, but a revealing of Ishmael's true nature.
 Sarah demanded that Hagar and her son be driven out of the camp.
-At first Abraham refused, but God came to him and told him to go along with Sarah in this matter.
+At first, Abraham refused, but God came to him and told him to go along with Sarah in this matter.
 God assured Abraham that He would not forget His promise to Ishmael.
 God's agreement with Sarah's request shows there was some merit to her concerns.

 Trusting God, Abraham sent Hagar and Ishmael away with only some bread and water.
 Instead of going to one of the many small towns in the area, Hagar and Ishmael wander in the wilderness.
-Eventually they run out of water and Ishmael, probably giving up his portion of water for his mother, collapses from a lack of water.
+Eventually, they run out of water and Ishmael, probably giving up his portion of water for his mother, collapses from a lack of water.
 Hagar puts him under a bush for shade, but she couldn't stand the thought of seeing him die, so she moved a short distance away.
 Both she and Ishmael pray to God and He answered.
 An angel was sent to assure Hagar that God would make a great nation of Ishmael's descendants, which meant Ishmael would live.
 The angel then showed Hagar a nearby well that she overlooked.

 They continued to live in the wilderness of Paran, which is located in the Sinai Peninsula near Mount Sinai.
 In fact, Mount Sinai is often associated with Hagar (Galatians 4:24-25).
 Ishmael becomes a noted archer and eventually marries a woman from Egypt, his mother's home country.

 Meanwhile, Abimelech approaches Abraham to negotiate a peace treaty.
 Unlike Pharaoh, Abimelech did not throw Abraham out of his country.
-They continued to have good a relationship while Abraham lived in the area.
+They continued to have a good relationship while Abraham lived in the area.

-Abraham agrees to the covenant, but points out that he was having difficulty with some of Abimelech's people.
+Abraham agrees to the covenant but points out that he was having difficulty with some of Abimelech's people.
 A few of them had taken possession of one of Abraham's wells.
 In a region that had little water, ownership of a well is a major issue.
-Abimelech was unaware of the problem, but agrees to return the well to Abraham.
+Abimelech was unaware of the problem but agrees to return the well to Abraham.
 Abraham then kills seven sheep to witness the return of the well.
 The number of animals selected indicates that this would be a permanent covenant.
 The area becomes known as Beersheba, which means "well of the seven" or "well of the oath."
 The words seven and oath are very similar in the Hebrew language.

 Abraham continued to live in the Philistine land for a period of time.